 Now, follow along as we break down our step-by-step home renovation checklist.
 Note that these steps are a general guide for handling a home renovation.
 Keep in mind, however, that every house is unique — as is every house project.

-STEP 1: PRE-PLANNING FOR YOUR HOME REMODEL
+STEP 1: PLAN AHEAD FOR YOUR HOME REMODEL

 First on the list?
 We recommend following this four-step process: creating a plan, listing your priorities, setting a budget, and setting a deadline.